Hunterdon Central Regional High School: District and school history

 The 2000s saw the most recent expansion of the Hunterdon Central facilities with the addition of 23 new classrooms, a gymnasium and the complete renovation of all 47 classrooms in the 9/10 building.
 Air conditioning was also installed in the 9/10 building and athletic fields received upgrades.
 HCRHS also began random drug testing of students participating in athletics, co-curricular activities, extra-curricular activities and parking on campus.
 This was in response to indications that there was a dangerous level of drug use among students at HCRHS, including more than 30% who had indicated in surveys that they had used drugs in the previous year and 27 students who had tested positive after undergoing drug tests that had been performed based on reasonable suspicion that the students had been using drugs.
 Through this program the district attempts to get help and assistance to students who test positive for illegal drugs, as well as to further its commitment to anti-drug education.
 Some students and parent accepted the testing as a reasonable way to deter students from using drugs and participating in unhealthy lifestyles.
 The policy was challenged by members of the community and students who believed that it was unjustified and invaded student privacy, eventually taking the case to the Supreme Court of New Jersey.
 In Joye, et al. v Hunterdon Central HCRHS was found not to be in violation of a student's right to be free from search and seizure, but the court did not comment on the merits of the random drug testing policy.
 All HCRHS students wishing to participate in any of these activities, or to park on campus, must submit their names to the random drug testing pool.
 Other schools in the state and region have adopted policies similar to Hunterdon Central's.

 Technology plays an important role in instruction at Hunterdon Central and its use in the classroom continues to grow.
 Teachers are required to use services such as Moodle, Wikispaces or Google Sites to maintain resources and materials for the courses that they teach.
 In March 2012 the district fully opened its bring your own device (BYOD) program to students, faculty and staff.
-In the Spring of 2013 work was completed on a second pedestrian bridge over the creek that separates the 11/12 campus from the rest of the buildings at Hunterdon Central.
-This was a welcome addition to the school as the existing pedestrian bridge often became bottle necked during passing times.
+In Spring 2013, work was completed on a second pedestrian bridge over the creek that separates the 11/12 campus from the rest of the buildings at Hunterdon Central, which alleviated congestion on the existing pedestrian bridge during passing times.